-According to PayScale.com, the median salary for traffic coordinators was $38,570 per year, as of November 2014.
-While the U.S. Bureau of Labor Statistics (BLS) does not publish data specifically for traffic coordinators, it indicated that the employment in two related fields, management analysis and logistics, is expected to increase at a faster-than-average rate from 2012 to 2022.
+According to PayScale.com, the median salary for traffic coordinators was $41,332 per year, as of September 2019.
+While the U.S. Bureau of Labor Statistics (BLS) does not publish data specifically for traffic coordinators, it indicated that the employment in two related fields, management analysis and logistics, is expected to increase from 2018 to 2028, with logisticians experiencing a 5% growth and management analysts 14%.

 Traffic coordinators must have communication, time management, organization, and problem solving skills, as they are required to monitor work and communicate between different departments.
 A bachelor's degree in project management or work experience is useful in this career.
 Management analysts, similar to traffic coordinators, can expect to see a much faster-than-average growth in employment opportunities between 2018 and 2028.